 it is no longer possible to see a Lockean consensus in the founding period, or to treat the framers as modern pluralists believing that self-interest is the inevitable motivating force behind political behavior.
 Republican thought played a central role in the framing period, and it offers a powerful conception of politics and of the functions of constitutionalism.”IBID

-While, Hayward criticizes the political LEFT and legal experts for extrapolating Wood’s works in the revival of civic republicanism, the conservatives claim to original intent of the founders’, Hayward proves however, is baseless.
-There are things, that Wood adds, which are true, but which he also critiques, which tell us, that indeed American Republicanism, or the underlying philosophy of the Revolution and its development after the Declaration and Constitution is unique from that of Rome, France, and the English notions of REPUBLICANISM and LIBERTY, precisely because of Locke and others.
+While Hayward criticizes the political LEFT and legal experts for extrapolating Wood’s works in the revival of civic republicanism, the Conservatives’ claim their philosophy is the original intent of the American founders.
+Hayward proves this however to be baseless.
+There are things, that Wood adds, which are true, but which he also critiques, which tell us, that indeed American republicanism, or the underlying philosophy of the Revolution and its development after the Declaration and Constitution is unique from that of Rome, France, and the English notions of REPUBLICANISM and LIBERTY, precisely because of Locke and others.
 Yet, just as Wood adds, that the Revolution was a republican revolution, it was.
 When Wood argues, that REPUBLICANISM is more communal than individualistic, it was.

 “It has often been recognized that the British Right in the eighteenth and nineteenth centuries, as exemplified by Burke and his disciples, though not only by them, mightily distrusted the attempted application of abstract principles and greatly favored the notion of the utility of prescriptive rights.
 What is perhaps less emphasized in modern discussions of the meaning of early modern conservatism is the role which unalloyed hatred played in defining ideology: hatred for certain forms of dissent, for domestic and foreign radical movements, for Voltaire and the philosophies, for atheists and infidels, for Jews, and above all, for the ancient enemy, Whiggery. (…) The (…) Those on the Right also hated, of course, the main intellectual analysis of the philosophes, most pronouncedly when it verged on Deism.
 Praise of both Voltaire and Rousseau, for example, was fairly common in the Tory press of the 1750s and 1760s, but after the outbreak of the French Revolution, one can find little save the most vicious attacks upon either individual in “Church and King” circles.”
 (James J. Sack, From Jacobite to Conservative: Reaction and Orthodoxy in Britain c.
 1760-1832, pp. 38-39)

-Sack is in keeping with Gordon S. Wood’s research on the early relationship between liberals, republicanism, the upper-class and the monarchy until the French Revolution commenced.
-James J. Sack continues on more critically:
+James J. Sack confirms Gordon S. Wood’s research on the early relationship between liberals, republicanism, the upper-class and the monarchy until the French Revolution commenced.
+James J. Sack continues on more critically about the European Right:

 “The Right hated Jacobinism and other foreign-sounding European radical movements.
 It particularly despised female radicals, domestic and foreign (…) All such received from the Right in general a sustained and unbending critique bordering on hysteria.
 The short-lived Tory Sunday newspaper, The Brunswick or True Blue was typical in its assessment, in 1821, when it lumped together the Jacobins of France, the Radicals of England, the Carbonari of Italy, and the Illuminati of Germany as “one and the same kidney” and “bound in common bond of hatred against order, religion, and the best interests of mankind.”
 (Sack, 39-40)